 - Serve parsnips alone or mixed with peas, broccoli, cauliflower, celery, onion, summer squash, potatoes, or a combination of these.
 Top parsnips with plain or flavored butter or margarine.

 - Parboil parsnips and drain, then stew in butter and garnish with parsley or a sprinkling of Parmesan cheese.

 - Steam parsnips whole, slice them length-wise, and pan-glaze with butter, brown sugar, and nutmeg or garnish them with chopped walnuts and a dash of sweet sherry.

 - Parsnips will add a nut-like flavor to stews and soups.
 Place them around a beef roast to cook in the meat juices, or puree and add butter and seasoning.

-Season parsnips with salt, pepper, dill, ginger, onion, parsley, nutmeg, mace, clove, cinnamon, allspice, caraway see, celery seed, mint, rosemary, anise, marjoram, thyme, tarragon, bay leaf, fennel, mustard, curry powder, cumin, coriander, or brown sugar.
+- Season parsnips with salt, pepper, dill, ginger, onion, parsley, nutmeg, mace, clove, cinnamon, allspice, caraway seed, celery seed, mint, rosemary, anise, marjoram, thyme, tarragon, bay leaf, fennel, mustard, curry powder, cumin, coriander, or brown sugar.

 The botanical name of the parsnip is Pastinaca sativa.

 Articles of interest: